linus5304/test-repo/README.md

-# Git & Github - The full course
+# Git & GitHub - The full course

 A fast-paced course for getting up to speed with Git and Github